Skip to content

 Key Types

-API keys starting with sk_live_ execute real production traffic.
-They incur charges against your account balance and physically deliver messages to end-users.
-Keep your Live API keys perfectly secure.
+All API keys currently start with sk_live_.
+These keys execute real production traffic and incur charges against your account balance (or consume your free trial quota).
+Keep your API keys perfectly secure.

 Keep Your Keys Secret